These are the best early Black Friday Apple deals available now

 From AirPods to iPhones, the sales event is the best time to find a bargain

 Contenders, ready!
 Deal hunters, ready!
-It’s November and the countdown to Black Friday, the world’s biggest shopping bonanza, has officially begun.
-In less than two weeks, you’re going to be able to secure reductions on all your favourite bits of tech, beauty, home appliances and more.
+The world’s biggest shopping bonanza has officially begun.
+With just one more sleep to go until Black Friday, we’re here to help you secure reductions on all your favourite bits of tech, beauty, home appliances and more.

 Despite starting out as a one-day event, held the Friday after Thanksgiving in the US, Black Friday has blossomed into a weekend-long discounting party and, more recently, a one- or even two-week-long shopping spree.
-With Very, Amazon, Currys and AO already releasing some early Black Friday deals, soon enough we’ll probably be calling it Black November.
+With Argos, John Lewis & Partners, Virgin Mobile, Asda, Very, Amazon, Currys and AO already releasing some early Black Friday deals, soon enough we’ll probably be calling it Black November.

 Tech juggernaut Apple is known for its blasé attitude to big-ticket sale events, with discounts on the latest iPhones, iPads and Apple Watches nearly impossible to find.
 But that doesn’t mean there isn’t a deal to be had, because a number of Apple’s products were discounted last year via third-party retailers.

-In 2020, we saw reductions on the Apple AirPods pro, the iPad pro, the latest MacBook pro, Apple Watches and even the latest iPhone 12 pro max.
-And, with a new iPhone 13, Apple Watch series 7, MacBook pro and AirPods out now, we could see even more discounts on Apple’s latest bits of tech.
+Apple has confirmed that from 26 November to 29 November, it will be giving away Apple Store gift cards up to the value of £160 with all eligible purchases.
+But for discounts on Apple products themselves, third party retailers are your best bet.

 We’ll be scouring all the biggest retailers throughout the entirety of Black Friday, including John Lewis & Partners, Amazon, Argos and more, as we search for all the best Apple deals available.
-For now, here’s everything you need to know ahead of the shopping bonanza, the best early Apple deals available to buy now and the deals we’re expecting to see on Apple products on the big day itself.
+For now, we’ve put together all the best early Apple deals available to buy now, as well as all the key information you need to know ahead of the big day itself.

 Read more: